stonemjs/docs/src/docs/essentials/event-handler.md

 - It must stay **light**, **clean**, and **focused on delegation**
 - It works identically across all platforms, thanks to the standardized `IncomingEvent`

-Stone.js gives you one, and only one, entrypoint for application logic — because that’s all you need to build anything.
+Stone.js gives you one, and only one, entrypoint for application logic, because that’s all you need to build anything.

 > One handler.
 > Infinite possibilities.